St. John's Rod and Gun Club 2017: (87 Photos)

 46.

 47. Berms complete.
-With major construction over, it was time for our dedicated volunteers to take over and finish the range and ready it for use by members.
+With major construction over, it was time for our dedicated volunteers to take over ,apply finishing touches to the range and ready it for use by members.

 48. My first project was putting together a 21' flag pole which will fly a red safety flag when in use like all other ranges at SJRGC.